Taxi dancer: Experience

 Patrons who tired of dancing but wished to continue talking with a taxi dancer usually could do so.
 A section in the dance hall with tables and chairs was reserved for this purpose.
 It was called "talk time," although other terms were used.
 In 1939, at the Honeymoon Lane Danceland in Times Square, the fee to sit and chat with a dancer was six dollars an hour, a princely sum for the time.
 At Honeymoon, although the dancer and patron were able to sit side by side, a low fence-like structure separated them due to police regulations.
 It was not uncommon for taxi dancers to date patrons they had met in the dance halls, and this was generally acquiesced to by management.

 It was at Wilson's Dancing Academy in Times Square in 1923, where author Henry Miller first encountered Juliet "June" Smerdt, who became his second wife in 1924.
 She was working as a taxi dancer.
 Using either the alias June Mansfield or June Smith, she had started at Wilson's as a dance instructor in 1917, aged 15.
-(Wilson's was later renamed the Orpheum Dance Palace in 1931.)
+(Wilson's was renamed the Orpheum Dance Palace in 1931.)